travsta/azure-experiments/README.md

 Remember, while high coverage is important, it's equally important to have meaningful tests that verify the correct behavior of code.

+## Linting

+This project uses pylint and flake8 for code linting.
+To run the linters:

+1. For the model: `./scripts/run_linters.sh model`
+2. For the API: `./scripts/run_linters.sh api`

+Linting is also performed as part of the CI/CD pipeline for both the model and API components.

 ## Deployment

 ### Deploying the Model to Azure ML